 Norges Bank Investment Management uses external investment managers to handle parts of the portfolio.
 Norges Bank Investment Management awards management mandates to organisations with expertise in clearly defined sectors and/or regions.
-The fund's externally managed equity mandates had assets under management worth 322 billion kroner at the end of 2018.
-This was equivalent to around 5.9 percent of the composite's total value.
-There were a total of 81 external equity mandates managed by 70 different investment managers as at year-end 2018.
+The fund's externally managed equity mandates had assets under management worth 389 billion kroner at the end of 2019.
+This was equivalent to around 5.4 percent of the composite's total value.
+There were a total of 83 external equity mandates managed by 74 different investment managers as at year-end 2019.
 The graph below shows the value of externally managed assets in the composite at each year-end since inception as well as its share of the composite's net asset value.
 The complete list of organisations managing equity assets on behalf of Norges Bank Investment Management is available on our website www.nbim.no.

 Since 1 January 2017, all the fund's investments, including the real estate investments, are measured against the assigned equity and fixed-income benchmark, and the strategic weights for the benchmark assigned by the Ministry of Finance were amended to 62.5 percent equity and 37.5 percent fixed income.
-From the same date, it is up to Norges Bank Investment Management to decide whether and how much to invest in unlisted real estate, within a limit of 7 percent of the fund.
 In a subsequent update to the mandate on 30 June 2017, the Ministry of Finance set a target for eventually moving the strategic benchmark weights to 70 percent for equity and 30 percent for fixed income.
+On 1 May 2019, the strategic benchmark weights were amended to 70 percent for equity and 30 percent for fixed income.

 The equity part of the strategic benchmark index is composed on the basis of the FTSE Global All Cap Index.
 The benchmark is market capitalisation weighted with an additional layer of country factors applied to it.
 The equities in the benchmark index are assigned the following factors based on their country of origin: European developed markets excluding Norway 2.5, USA and Canada 1, other developed markets 1.5 and emerging markets 1.5.
 The allocation to countries and regions and the distinction between developed and emerging markets are based on the FTSE Global All Cap Index.
+New markets added to the FTSE Global All Cap Index from 1 January 2019 onwards are assigned a weight of 0.
 The benchmark is adjusted for the Norges Bank's tax position on dividends.
 Securities issued by companies excluded by Norges Bank pursuant to the guidelines for observation and exclusion from the Government Pension Fund Global are not included in the benchmark index for the equity portfolio.
-At year-end the equity benchmark consisted of 47 countries and around 7,700 securities.
+At year-end the equity benchmark consisted of 47 countries and around 8,600 securities.
+NORGES BANK INVESTMENT MANAGEMENT PERFORMANCE RESULTS

-The actual weights of the benchmark as at 31 December 2018 can be seen below.
-Strategic changes to the equity benchmark through time are also detailed below.
+The actual weights of the benchmark as at 31 December 2019 are shown below together with historical strategic changes to the benchmark.